 Roles and Responsibilities

-The Washington State Transportation Commission is a seven-member body of citizens appointed by the Governor for six-year terms.
+The Washington State Transportation Commission is a seven-member body of citizens appointed by the Governor for up to two six-year terms.
 The WSDOT Secretary and a representative from the Governor’s Office serve as ex officio members.

 Current Responsibilities in Detail